 Prepare a Shot List

 As a general rule, there’s no need to show photos of the bathroom.
 People will assume you have one, and they’ll expect it to be kept clean.
-(As a side note, patients appreciate when there are disposable toothbrushes and sample toothpaste tubes in the restroom in case they don’t have the opportunity to brush up right before an appointment.)
+(As a side note, patients appreciate when there are disposable toothbrushes and sample toothpaste tubes in the restroom in case they don’t have the opportunity to brush before coming to your office.)
 If there’s something totally awesome about your bathroom that you really want to feature in your marketing photos, leave the porcelain throne out of the viewfinder.
 Also, make sure the bathroom looks equipped with hand soap, maybe a nice lotion bottle, and some attractive artwork or other piece of interest on the wall.
 Watch out for mirror reflections!

 Keep Your Options Open